onetep-devel/documentation/keywords.rst

 Sets the number of excitation energies we want to solve for

-The keyword specifies how many excitations we want to converge.
+The keyword specifies how many excitations we want to converge.
 If set to a positive integer n, the TDDFT algorithm will converge the n lowest excitations of the system.

 .. note::
    :collapsible: closed